PLEASE NOTE: This is a two-part workshop held on two dates (March 8, April 13) for one price ($20).

 For more about the host farm, Rainbeau Ridge Farm, visit www.rainbeauridge.com/cms/content/view/79/121/ .

 For more on the sponsor, Watershed Agricultural Council, visit www.nycwatershed.org or call (914) 962-6355..

 Watershed Agricultural Council

 The Watershed Agricultural Council works with over 1,000 farm and forest landowners in the NYC Watershed region to protect farms, woodlands and water quality through land conservation approaches.
 The Council believes in supporting local economic viability through working landscapes in agriculture and forestry which ultimately promote clean drinking water for nine million New Yorkers.
-The Council currently protects over 23,000 acres of watershed lands through conservation easements promoting working landscapes.
-The Council provides technical assistance and funding to landowners voluntarily participating in watershed management through its Agriculture, Forestry, East of Hudson and Farm to Market Programs.
-The Council also spearheads a buy local campaign, Pure Catskills, connecting farm and wood products businesses with consumers worldwide.
+The Council currently protects over 25,000 acres of watershed lands through conservation easements promoting working landscapes.
+The Council provides technical assistance and funding to landowners voluntarily participating in watershed management through its Agriculture, Forestry, Conservation Easement and Economic Viability Programs.
+The Council also spearheads a buy local campaign, Pure Catskills, connecting farm and forest products businesses with consumers worldwide.
 The Council is funded by The New York City Department of Environmental Protection, U.S. Department of Agriculture, U.S. Forest Service and other federal, foundation and private sources.
-The WAC is an equal opportunity provider and employer.
+WAC is an equal opportunity provider and employer.